-Project Manager (India)
+Project Manager (South Asia)

 Ravneet Pal Singh graduated with a Bachelor’s degree in Agricultural Engineering from Punjab Agricultural University, Ludhiana, India.
 He worked as a Project Manager for an irrigation firm for a number of years where he promoted water conservation through sound irrigation designs, construction observations and water management practices.
 Ravneet grew up in Punjab but also spent several years in UK which gave him an understanding of environmental issues facing the Sikh community in Punjab and the Diaspora.
 Ravneet is a committed and practicing Sikh, and his concern for environment is based on the view that awareness is nothing without action.

 Tarundeep is an experienced university lecturer and business consultant with a strong focus on organizational management and a deep interest in Sikhi.
 He has a Bachelor’s in Business Administration and a Bachelors of Science in Biotechnology and Genetic Engineering.
 Additionally, he holds a Master of Business Administration with Honors in Marketing and Retail Management with supplementary training and certifications in his fields of interest in the sciences.